-- An entity need not apply the equity method to its investment in an associate or a joint venture if the entity is a parent that is exempt from preparing consolidated financial statements by the scope exception in paragraph 4(a) of SFRS(I) 10 or if all the following apply: - (a) The entity is a wholly-owned subsidiary, or is a partially-owned subsidiary of another entity and its other owners, including those not otherwise entitled to vote, have been informed about, and do not object to, the entity not applying the equity method.
+- 17 An entity need not apply the equity method to its investment in an associate or a joint venture if the entity is a parent that is exempt from preparing consolidated financial statements by the scope exception in paragraph 4(a) of SFRS(I) 10 or if all the following apply: - (a) The entity is a wholly-owned subsidiary, or is a partially-owned subsidiary of another entity and its other owners, including those not otherwise entitled to vote, have been informed about, and do not object to, the entity not applying the equity method.

-- (b) The entity's debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets). - (c) The entity did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation, for the purpose of issuing any class of instruments in a public market. - (d) The ultimate or any intermediate parent of the entity produces financial statements available for public use that comply with SFRS(I)s (or International Financial Reporting Standards^{SG.1.1, SG.1.2}), in which subsidiaries are consolidated or are measured at fair value through profit or loss in accordance with SFRS(I) 10 (or IFRS 10 Consolidated Financial Statements). - When an investment in an associate or a joint venture is held by, or is held indirectly through, an entity that is a venture capital organisation, or a mutual fund, unit trust and similar entities including investment-linked insurance funds, the entity may elect to measure that investment at fair value through profit or loss in accordance with SFRS(I) 9.
-An entity shall make this election separately for each associate or joint venture, at initial recognition of the associate or joint venture. - When an entity has an investment in an associate, a portion of which is held indirectly through a venture capital organisation, or a mutual fund, unit trust and similar entities including investment-linked insurance funds, the entity may elect to measure that portion of the investment in the associate at fair value through profit or loss in accordance with SFRS(I) 9 regardless of whether the venture capital organisation, or the mutual fund, unit trust and similar entities including investment-linked insurance funds, has significant influence over that portion of the investment.
+- (b) The entity's debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets). - (c) The entity did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation, for the purpose of issuing any class of instruments in a public market. - (d) The ultimate or any intermediate parent of the entity produces financial statements available for public use that comply with SFRS(I)s (or International Financial Reporting Standards^{SG.1.1, SG.1.2}), in which subsidiaries are consolidated or are measured at fair value through profit or loss in accordance with SFRS(I) 10 (or IFRS 10 Consolidated Financial Statements). - 18 When an investment in an associate or a joint venture is held by, or is held indirectly through, an entity that is a venture capital organisation, or a mutual fund, unit trust and similar entities including investment-linked insurance funds, the entity may elect to measure that investment at fair value through profit or loss in accordance with SFRS(I) 9.
+An example of an investment-linked insurance fund is a fund held by an entity as the underlying items for a group of insurance contracts with direct participation features.
+For the purposes of this election, insurance contracts include investment contracts with discretionary participation features.
+An entity shall make this election separately for each associate or joint venture, at initial recognition of the associate or joint venture.
+(See SFRS(I) 17 Insurance Contracts for terms used in this paragraph that are defined in that Standard.) - 19 When an entity has an investment in an associate, a portion of which is held indirectly through a venture capital organisation, or a mutual fund, unit trust and similar entities including investment-linked insurance funds, the entity may elect to measure that portion of the investment in the associate at fair value through profit or loss in accordance with SFRS(I) 9 regardless of whether the venture capital organisation, or the mutual fund, unit trust and similar entities including investment-linked insurance funds, has significant influence over that portion of the investment.
 If the entity makes that election, the entity shall apply the equity method to any remaining portion of its investment in an associate that is not held through a venture capital organisation, or a mutual fund, unit trust and similar entities including investment-linked insurance funds.